cursorless-dev/cursorless/docs/user/README.md

 are identical to the token with a hat over the letter `a`, skipping over bigger tokens that contain the token with a hat over the letter `a` as a substring.
 For example, if there were a hat over the `a` in `aaa`, it would select every occurrence of `aaa` in the file, but not `aaaaa`.
 If you want to avoid this behaviour, you can use the `"just"` modifier, eg `"take every instance just air"`.

-If your cursor is touching a token, you can say `"take every instance air"` to select all instances of the given token.
+If your cursor is touching a token, you can say `"take every instance"` to select all instances of the given token.

 Pro tip: if you say eg `"take five instances air"`, and it turns out you need more, you can say eg `"take that and next two instances that"` to select the next two instances after the last instance you selected.